Home Page Tracings and Templates

 3. Your e-mail address

-4. Make, model, caliber of gun or at least as much as you know.
+4. Make, model, caliber of gun or as much information as you can provide.

 5. The order number, or a note "no order pending", as appropriate.